Pablo Pérez Companc: Motorsport career

-He signed with Chip Ganassi Racing for 2007 in the Indy Pro Series.
-In his first race for the team at Homestead-Miami Speedway he made contact with Sean Guthrie's car on lap 47.
+Pérez Companc signed with Chip Ganassi Racing for 2007 in the Indy Pro Series.
+In his first race for the team at Homestead-Miami Speedway, he made contact with Sean Guthrie's car on lap 47.
 His car launched over Guthrie and into the catch fence where the footbox of his car was sheared off, resulting in what an observer termed as "gruesome" injuries to his feet and legs.
 He underwent extensive surgery on both legs below the knees.
-He was able to attend activities at Indy in May, 2007, albeit confined to a wheelchair.
-The following year he had recovered and returned to GT 2000 where he won two of the four races he contested.
+He was able to attend activities at Indy in May, 2007 using a wheelchair.
+The following year, he had recovered and returned to GT 2000 where he won two of the four races he contested.
 He followed that up with winning the 2009 championship, capturing victories in eight of the ten races.
 However, 2010 was less successful as he only won once and finished eleventh in the championship.
 He continued to drive in GT 2000 in 2011.

-In 2017, Pérez Companc is competing in the Pirelli World Challenge with the Champ 1 Motorsports Mercedes-AMG GT3.
+In 2017, Pérez Companc competed in the Pirelli World Challenge with the Champ 1 Motorsports Mercedes-AMG GT3.